Last Updated on

 Giving them something peaceful, safe and serene to imagine is a good guided meditation practice.
-Children are natural at constructive imagination and there’s no end to the fun things they can bring to a meditative session.
+Children are natural at constructive imagination, and there’s no end to the fun things they can bring to a meditative session.

 4. Be Patient

 Children are bound to be restless in the beginning.
 It takes a while before they learn to settle down in a meditation session.
-Let go and allow their energies to find its own balance.
+Let go and allow their energies to find their own balance.
 There are plenty of approaches to mindfulness and meditation, therefore do not get attached to any.

 5. Practice as You Preach